MarkPearlCoZa/Blog_General/_posts/2016-05-06-Team-Tourism.md

 ---------------------------------------------------------------------------------------

+### Practical Implementation Suggestions ###

-At a conceptual level I think there is a compelling enough argument for team tourism.
-When coming to implementation I've go the following suggestions:
+At a conceptual level I think there is a compelling enough argument for team tourism - when coming to implementation I've go the following help make it effective...

 #### How long should a tourist visit? ####

-- I've found two to three day's is great.
+- I've found one to three day's is great.
+Personally I've found one day a bit overwhelming, my preference is two days which gets to show you some of the routine.

 #### To make it possible ####